Cb the coefficient of bending part-3 for steel beams.

 Noncompact or slender steel beam section.

-If the section is a noncompact or slender section for members that width-to thickness such that λ>λp, local buckling must be considered Available flexural strength for weak-axis bending.
+If the section is a noncompact or slender section for members that are width-to-thickness such that λ>λp, local buckling must be considered Available flexural strength for weak-axis bending.

 This is the complete list of all posts related to Cb:

-2- Cb-The coefficient of bending part 2 for steel beams-post 18-previous post.
+3-Cb-The coefficient of bending part-3 for steel beams-post 18a -next post.

 4-Cb value-bracing at the midpoint of a beam-uniform load-Post 18b-Next post.